Tailor: Generating and Perturbing Text with Semantic Controls: 's Controllable Generator

 \subsection{Input Format Design}

-We aim to integrate the aforementioned control dimensions into an input format, and finetune language models to reconstruct full sentences reflecting these controls (output).
+We integrate the aforementioned controls into the input format detailed in \sect{ssec:appendix-prompt-format} and finetune seq2seq models to output corresponding full sentences.

-As shown in Table~\ref{tab:example-prompts}, we start our input with a bracketed \emph{header}, which is a series of abstract \emph{control codes}, each denoting the semantic roles and keywords for a span-to-generate (details in Table~\ref{tab:controls}).
-We map original semantic roles in PropBank to human-readable labels (\ie \optag{ARG0} $\rightarrow$ \optag{AGENT}) in order to leverage latent knowledge learned by pretrained models about the meaning of role labels \citep{paolini2021structured}.
-After the header, we append the \emph{context}, which consists of natural language and blank tokens.
-The natural language part represents text that should be preserved, and the blank tokens specify where any new text following controls in the header should be generated.
+As shown in Table~\ref{tab:example-prompts}, we start our input with a bracketed \textbf{header}, which contains a series of abstract \emph{control codes} (Table~\ref{tab:controls}) that denote the semantic role and keywords (content/specificity) to realize for each predicate and argument.
+For example, in Table~\ref{tab:example-prompts}A, the control codes for the predicate are ``\theader{VERB}{active}{past}'' and the agent argument are ``\theader{AGENT}{complete}{the doctor}.''
+We map original semantic roles in PropBank to human-readable labels (\ie \optag{ARG0} $\rightarrow$ \optag{AGENT}) in order to leverage knowledge learned by pretrained models about roles' meanings \citep{paolini2021structured}.